PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

    key: foo
      baz: bar

-The reason this is invalid is because there are two competing values being assigned to ``key``, which are ``foo`` and the map containing ``baz: bar``.
+This is invalid is because there are two competing values being assigned to ``key``, which are ``foo`` and the map containing ``baz: bar``.

 Deleting one of the values would make this valid YAML: